 WHO WE ARE

-The young women involved in this organization actively participate in the preservation of the heritage of this community as the youngest members of the Preservation Society.
+The Tuscaloosa Belles is a service organization that encourages a 2-year commitment of young women to learn and become involved in the various preservation opportunities in our community.
+Belles actively participate in the preservation of the heritage of our community as the youngest members of the Preservation Society.
 They do this actively through education, involvement in community service, and training for leadership.

 Specific objectives of the Belles include:

 Educating Tuscaloosa's future preservationists through monthly Belles meetings focused on history, preservation, and etiquette.